How to Add and Change a Signature in Microsoft Outlook

 A signature at the end of your Outlook or Gmail message can add polish to your emails.
 Email signatures are a networking and promotional tool.
 Even a simple signature that includes your name, contact information, and optionally, your website and business address say a lot.

-This being said, if you use Outlook for your emails then creating a signature is super easy.
+If you use Outlook for your emails, then creating a signature is super easy.
 It does not take much time, offers flexibility, and can provide you with multiple signatures for business and personal communications.

 How to Add a Signature in Outlook

 If you are unsure how to create a signature in Outlook, you must first access the setup screen.
 You can open this area in two different ways in the Outlook desktop application.

 - The first method is to click File > Options > Mail.
 You should see the option for Signatures and just hit that button.